Can orchids be pet-safe houseplants? Many orchids and other houseplant owners also keep friends of a four-legged variety!

 If you have cats and dogs at home, you’re probably wondering which plants are non-toxic to animals and safe to keep at home with your pets.

 You’re in luck because we offer several pet-safe houseplants that make great decor and also won’t hurt your furry friends if they happen to take a nibble.

 3 Pet-Safe Houseplants

 Your Just Add Ice® Orchid is pet-friendly!
 The Phalaenopsis orchid is non-toxic to cats and dogs, so feel free to keep them in any room of the house.
 Plus, it couldn’t be easier to care for.
 Just water with three ice cubes per week and follow these simple care instructions.

 The bromeliad is another pet-safe houseplant that will brighten up any room or office and makes a stunning addition to your home.
 Bromeliads require very little care with our simple instructions, and their colorful crowns are long-lasting.
 Just Add Ice ® offers two varieties of bromeliads, Guzmania and Vriesea, so you can pick the bloom that looks best for your home.

 3. Money Tree

-One of our favorites, the Money Tree brings good luck and fortune when kept in your home.
-It’s easy to care for with our simple care instructions for long-lasting health, and it’s safe for cats and dogs too.
+One of our favorites, the money tree brings good luck and fortune when kept in your home.
+It’s easy to care for with our simple care instructions for long-lasting health, and they are pet-safe houseplants.